 This unit will focus on the United States and foreign affairs during the 1960s, and, specifically, The Vietnam War.
-Students will be reading longer and more difficult texts as they complete the unit, and they will complete two major writing assignments: an essay focusing on a Document-Based Question (DBQ) and an argumentative essay based on a review of several documents and sources.
+Students will be reading longer and more difficult texts as they complete the unit, and they will write an essay focusing on a Document-Based Question (DBQ).